 Every year, the University of Milan publishes calls for applications that set out the requirements, deadlines, access and selection procedures for each doctoral programme.

 Both the application for admission to the competition and the application for enrolment must be made online, without the need to hand in any paper documents.

 Please read the instructions carefully in order to ensure that every stage in the application process is successfully completed.

 The first thing to do when applying for a PhD programme is to read the call for application carefully.

 - selection criteria and procedures, and establishment of final rankings

 To submit your application for admission to the public competition online by the deadlines indicated in the call for applications:

 - register on the University portal.

-This operation is not required if you have already registered on the portal or are in possession of University login credentials (e.g. if you are a graduate of the University of Milan).
+This operation is not required if you have already registered on the portal or are in possession of University login credentials (e.g. if you are a graduate or a last year student of the University of Milan).

 - fill in the online admission application form.